I was fine until someone mentioned oysters

 “Recent research has pointed out that labor actually begins when the baby’s lungs mature enough and secrete a protein called surfactant.
 Surfactant is essential breathing outside the womb.
 The release of this protein signals a cascade of hormones in the mother telling the mother’s body to initiate labor.
 (Dr. Carole Mendelson, Dr. Jennifer Condon and Dr. Pancharatnam Jeyasuria, 2004).
 As the baby prepares and lowers in the mother’s body it puts pressure on the cervix causing a release in the hormone, oxytocin.
 Oxytocin is a very important hormone in labor and delivery.
 It thins and dilates the cervix, causes contractions, and moves the baby down and out of the birth canal.
 It also releases breast milk and triggers nurturing and bonding feelings.” (source)

 How does acupressure play into this little symphony between mama and baby?
 Many of the pressure points listed below are thought to encourage baby to move down into the birth canal, which would cause mama to produce oxytocin – the “labor hormone.”
-Unlike induction with pitocin, which is synthetic oxytocin, acupressure seems to encourage the body’s own natural processes – provided it is done past the 40th week of gestation.
+Unlike induction with pitocin, which is synthetic oxytocin, acupressure is thought to encourage the body’s own natural processes.
+Many practitioners believe it will only work if the baby is ready, but it is only recommended after the 40th week of pregnancy as a precautionary measure.

 In other words, sometimes due to baby’s position or other less-than-ideal circumstances there can be “blockages” in the natural flow of things.
 For those cases acupressure may be helpful in getting things moving again and helping mama progress smoothly through the stages of labor.
 Obviously, no one stays pregnant forever, so eventually things move forward no matter what.
 However, if you are “overdue,” considering a medically indicated induction, or have a sense that something is blocking the natural progression of labor you may want to give the techniques below a try!